Post No. 1 – Charles Pollock, Ron Sekulski and I; February 6, 2025

 Post No. 3 – Knoll Reissues; May 17, 2025

 Furniture designs released by Knoll typically have long production lives.
 This is evidenced by their continued strong sales, or sufficient to justify it’s production.
 Sometimes diminished sales coupled with the desire to introduce a new product will result in discontinuing production.
-As one example, the Life ergonomic office chair, designed by Formway and introduced in 2002, ceased production in 2025.
-That being the case, the Life chair is now collectible!
-Glad I have one.
+Since becoming Senior Vice President of Design for Knoll in 1922, he has reviewed several iconic designs that were out of production and felt them worthy of reintroduction.
+Some of these are shown below.

 The Richard Schultz Leisure Collection